 The Challenges of Integrating MMS on Your Own

-- It requires developer support.
+So, if we know that rich messaging is something that users like—why aren’t more companies implementing it?
+Companies want access to rich messaging, but implementing it isn’t the easiest task.
+Why is this?- It requires developer support.
 Rich messaging, especially the interactive kind, requires support on the backend.
 Building your own MMS platform requires extensive knowledge of how communication technologies work, so most businesses hire dedicated developers.
 The work might not be fast enough for time-sensitive topics as well.

 - It introduces security concerns.
 You generally should not send sensitive information through MMS, as end-to-end encryption is not yet standard.